PyLauncher at TACC

 While TACC's deprecated Launcher utility worked on serial codes, PyLauncher works with multi-threaded and MPI executables.

-Example: You need to run a program with 1000 different input values, and you want to use 100 cores for that; PyLauncher will then cycle through your list of commands using cores as they become available.
+Example: You need to run a program with 1000 different input values, and you want to use 100 cores for that; PyLauncher will cycle through your list of commands using cores as they become available.

 The PyLauncher source code is written in Python, but this need not concern you: in the simplest scenario you use a two line Python script.
 However, for more sophisticated scenarios the code can be extended or integrated into a Python application.